 This cheesy Hashbrown Breakfast Casserole is hearty without being heavy, packed with flavor, and uses real potatoes along with bacon and mixed veggies!
-Best of all, this recipe is super versatile, a wonderful meal-prep breakfast, with just minutes of hands-on prep!
+Best of all, this recipe is super versatile, a wonderful healthy breakfast idea, with just minutes of hands-on prep!

 Table of contents

 This healthy hashbrown breakfast casserole recipe combines the veggie-packed elements of my healthy breakfast casserole with the flavor of a hashbrown, and the savory perfection that is bacon because – well, why not?!
 However, unlike many hashbrown breakfast casserole recipes, this version omits the store-bought hash browns for fresh (healthier) potato!
 Although you can…

 The combination of the potato with bacon (or sausage) and vegetables including onion, bell pepper, and olives yield a cheesy hashbrowns breakfast casserole that reminded my kids of cauliflower pizza.
 Pizza for breakfast can never be a bad thing, right?!
 In fact, this hashbrown casserole is a real crowd pleaser and perfect for when you have guests over and around the holidays; Christmas or Boxing day morning, etc.